b-irb/bfasm/README.md

 # Brainfuck implementation in x86_64 assembly

 This is an implementation of the [Brainfuck language](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md).
 Brainfuck is an esolang which is closely resembles a Turing machine (with the addition of bulit-in conditional expressions).

-The syscalls are somewhat unreliable as to what they clobber but I abused any preservation of registers to reduce the number of instructions.
+The interpreter is implemented using a switch table (jump tables were less performant) and a 32 byte IO buffer to improve performance.

 Further development would involve:
 - Code alignment improvement
 - Ordering of operations to reduce port load
-- Reorganisation of branches to improve branch predictor

 Installation and build instructions:
 ```